Octosec/tckfc/README.md

 tckfc
 =====

-This tool seeks TrueCrypt key file using combinations of provided key files with known password.
+This tool seeks asynchronously TrueCrypt key file using combinations of provided key files with provided password.

 Usage
 =====